The Nelson & Trafalgar Collection.

 The battle of Trafalgar, 21 st October 1805 caused a key change in European therefor world history.
 HMS Victory was the British Flag ship.

 Available in print from £147.

-He lead an heroic life so is considered Britain’s foremost naval hero even eclipsing great seamen like Francis Drake, Hawkins, George Anson and James Cook.
+He lead an heroic life with high moral standards so is justly considered Britain’s foremost naval hero even eclipsing great seamen like Francis Drake, Hawkins, George Anson and James Cook.

 The story behind and results from “Nelson’s Bright Yellow’ included some extraordinary discoveries that challenged established views regarding the appearance of Nelson’s ships.

 For young people looking for role models, I would recommend they find [Amazon?] and read a copy of The Life of Nelson by the American author Captain A. T. Mahan [USN] written in 1897.